asanetargoss/HardcoreAlchemy/README.md

 * Guide-API (Custom build for development use only.
 Do not distribute.)
 * AppleCore: https://github.com/asanetargoss/AppleCore

-### Overview of Dependencies
+### Overview of Projects and Dependencies

 * All projects depend on Minecraft Forge
-* `core/libs` - Contains common third-party mod dependencies, such as Hwyla.
+* `core/libs/` - Contains common third-party mod dependencies, such as Hwyla.
 Actually, it currently contains all the third-party mod dependencies, but this is subject to change.
 * `core/` - This is a mod project which contains shared code used by the other projects.
 Currently, this must always be set up in order to test/compile the other mods.
 It also contains most of the features.
 Both of these are subject to change.
 * `tweaks/` - This is a mod project containing magic and survival tweaks, aiming for a minimal number of dependencies.
+* `survival/` - This is a mod project containing various features related to nutrition, thirst, and crop growth.
+It interacts with various survival and crop mods.

+### Notes on Windows and IntelliJ IDEA

+The commands in the instructions below assume your command line is a unix-style shell (ex: bash, zsh) and that Eclipse is used as the IDE.
+If you're not in that situation, you may have to make adjustments.

+* **Windows Users** - When you type `echo $SHELL` in your command line of choice, do you see a path with forward slashes, like `/bin/bash`?
+    * If you answered **no**, to this question, then wherever you see `./gradlew`, you should instead type `gradle.bat`
+    * If you answered **yes**, then proceed as normal
+* **IntelliJ Users** - Unfortunately, I haven't tested this gradle setup with IntelliJ, so I don't know if it works or not.
+If you figure out how to get it working, please report back!
+That being said, it most likely involves the command `./gradlew idea`

 ### Workspace setup

 * Clone this repository into a folder.
-If you are using Eclipse, it is recommended that you create this folder inside of another folder, so the higher-up folder can used as your multi-project workspace.
+If you are using Eclipse, it is recommended that you create this folder inside of another folder, so the higher-up folder can be used as your multi-project workspace.
-* Navigate into the folder of the cloned repository.
+* Navigate into the folder of your new personal copy of this repository.
 Create the folder `core/libs/`.
 In that folder, you should copy the mod dependencies you have downloaded from the Dependencies step
+* Run `./gradlew setupDecompWorkspace eclipse`
+    * `setupDecompWorkspace` sets up dependencies for Minecraft, Forge, etc; and updates access transformers for all projects
+    * `eclipse` sets up files for all projects that can be imported into the Eclipse IDE
-* Decide the `[PROJECT_NAME]` you want to work with: `core` or `tweaks`
+* (Optional but recommended) For the desired `[PROJECT_NAME]` you want to test with (ex: `core` or `tweaks`):
-* For the desired `[PROJECT_NAME]`
     * `[PROJECT_NAME]/run/config/` - Here you should copy the configs you have downloaded from the Dependencies step (this is optional, but recommended)

-    * `tweaks/run/config/` - Do the same as for `core/run/config/`
-* For the desired `[PROJECT_NAME]`, run `./gradlew [PROJECT_NAME]:setupDecompWorkspace [PROJECT_NAME]:eclipse`
-    * `[PROJECT_NAME]:setupDecompWorkspace` sets up dependencies for Minecraft, Forge, etc and updates access transformers
-    * `[PROJECT_NAME]:eclipse` makes everything available for the Eclipse IDE and should be removed/replaced if using IntelliJ Idea
+### Testing

+* Create an Eclipse workspace in a folder of your choice (a higher-up folder containing this one is recommended)
+* Import the `core` project, and any other projects you want to work with
+* When testing any open project, the `core` project should stay open to provide the necessary dependencies

 ### Compiling

+* To compile all projects, run `./gradlew build`.
+Outputs will be in `[PROJECT_NAME]/build/libs`
+    * `[PROJECT_NAME]` is the name of each project that was built
-* To compile `[PROJECT_NAME]`, run `./gradlew [PROJECT_NAME]:build`.
-Output will be in `[PROJECT_NAME]/build/libs/`.
-The jar name will be `hardcorealchemy-[PROJECT_NAME]-[version].jar` where `[version]` is defined in `[PROJECT_NAME]/build.gradle`.
+    * The outputted release jar name will be `hardcorealchemy-[PROJECT_NAME]-[PROJECT_VERSION].jar` where `[PROJECT_VERSION]` is defined in `[PROJECT_NAME]/build.gradle`.

 ### Development tips

-* Successfully used gradle commands before but they aren't working anymore because your internet is down?
+* Internet down?
+Already ran gradle commands before?
 No problem!
 Just add the `-offline` flag to your gradle command and it should work normally again.
-* `./gradlew [PROJECT_NAME]:setupDecompWorkspace [PROJECT_NAME]:eclipse` may need to be re-run under the following circumstances:
+* `./gradlew setupDecompWorkspace eclipse` may need to be re-run under the following circumstances:
-    * Adding/changing mods in `/core/libs/`
+    * Adding/changing mods in `core/libs/`
-    * Updating dependencies in other places like `build.gradle`
+    * Updating dependencies in other places like a `build.gradle` file
     * Updating the access transformers (found at "core/src/main/resources/META-INF/hardcorealchemy_at.cfg")
     * On rare occasions, when encountering unexplained crashes involving missing classes or methods.
 This is a bug with CodeChickenCore when used in a development environment.
+* If you want to work with a specific project only, there are several ways to do this
+    * If you only want to set up a certain `[PROJECT_NAME]`, you can run `./gradlew [PROJECT_NAME]:setupDecompWorkspace [PROJECT_NAME]:eclipse`
+    * If you only want to build a certain `[PROJECT_NAME]`, you can run `./gradlew [PROJECT_NAME]:build`
+    * You can comment out a project in `settings.gradle` to completely ignore it

 ### Other resources

-* Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds)
+* Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in `libs/`, since most do not have dev builds)
 * MCP Mapping Viewer: https://github.com/bspkrs/MCPMappingViewer/ (Why: To figure out the meaning of `func_12345` and their ilk, and translate to them when needed in a release environment)
 * Bytecode outline for Eclipse: http://andrei.gmxhome.de/bytecode/index.html (Why: Only if you need to coremod.
 It will help you understand the Java bytecode better.
 Do not trust the stack feature.)